ccbrown/needy/needs-file.md

 * `environment` - A dictionary of environment variable overrides.
 In addition to the formatting parameters listed below, receives a `current` parameter with the current value of the environment variable.
 * `root` - The directory to build.
 * `post-clean` - A list of commands to execute after cleaning the project directory.
+* `configure-steps` - A list of commands used to configure the project.
+This overrides the default behavior for the project type.
 * `pre-build` - A list of commands to execute before building.
 * `post-build` - A list of commands to execute after building.